CodeUpJewell/Build-a-vanilla-weather-app-using-HTML-CSS-JavaScript/README.md

 Project Overview

-In this project I will be utilizing HTML,CSS and JS to build a working simple weather APP.
+In this project I will be utilizing HTML,CSS and JS to build a working simple weather app.

 Project Files: